 Cons of counting net carbs

-- The risk to introduce more carbs than fats
+- The risk of introducing more carbs than fats

-- Risk of eating wrong products because the labels can be misleading
+- Risk of eating the wrong products because the labels can be misleading

 Should I count net carbs or total carbs in the keto diet?